Sammy Bearkat: Samantha Bearkat (1986-2005)

 In 1986, Samantha Bearkat was introduced as a non-costumed character.
 In later years Samantha appeared in costume along Sammy. she was "retired" in 2005.

 Cindy Coe, who played Samantha from 1989 to 1990 brought a whole new look to Samantha's costume when her Mom custom-made most of Samantha's outfits to include a homecoming dress, old fashioned bikini and other fun fashions.
 These clothes have since been donated to the Florida Gators mascot team.

 Airkat

 Airkat, an inflatable costumed version of Sammy, appeared in the mid-2000s.
-Although the costume has since been retired, it is still in a container on school grounds.